 This is okay, but we believe that a much more dynamic and efficient approach could better meet modern backup needs.
 AiRE changes the point of view from a calendar-oriented strategy to a vision always starting from now.
 Starting from now allows you to set different backup frequencies for the last few hours, or minutes, rather than for 10-year old data or older.

-In this scenario it is necessary to stop referring to backup copies as “the last full”, “the month of July”, “the Friday 2” and so on, and start to think to “the one of 10 minutes ago”, “that of 7 hours ago”, ” that of 3 months ago” etc. All the copies are always related to “now”, and “one of 7 hours ago” changes every hour, don’t mind what time and date it was taken.
+In this scenario, we must stop referring to backup copies as “the last full”, “the month of July” or “Friday the 2nd”.
+Instead, we should think in terms of “the one from 10 minutes ago”, “the one 7 hours ago”, “the one 3 months ago”, and so on.
+All the copies are always from the perspective of “now”, and “the one 7 hours ago” changes every hour, so you don’t need to think about what time and date it was taken.

-How is it possible?
+How is this possible?

-Based on our experience, we strongly believe that this new approach is far better than the traditional one, once you become familiar with the principles underlying its operations, so much so that we decided to implement it despite the initial difficulty the user could experiment in understanding it.
-Are we wrong?
-What do you think about it?
+Based on our experience, we strongly believe that this new approach is far better than the traditional one, especially once you become familiar with the principles underlying its operations.
+It has the potential to save on storage utilization and bandwidth while helping you keep just the right snapshots to ensure business continuity and protect you from ransomware.